-Therapists in early intervention programs can feel that they are not in a position to offer an official diagnosis, yet they hold off on referring a child to another professional who could.
+Therapists in early intervention programs can sometimes feel that they are not in a position to offer an official diagnosis, yet they hold off on referring a child to another professional who could.
 Sometimes therapists themselves want to “wait and see.”
 That too, in my opinion, isn’t right.
 If a parent has questions you can’t answer, refer them to someone who can.
 It is our responsibility to help parents find answers to their questions, even when it’s painful for everyone involved.
-I hope I never take this position lightly, no matter how many years of experience I manage to rack up.

 There’s a bright side to being honest too…

 Fortunately for those of us who are pediatric therapists, being honest also means that you get to share some pretty fantastic news: